-At this point, it’s beyond the debate of having a cruise without bringing a phone.
+At this point, it’s beyond the debate of taking a cruise without bringing a phone.
 Phones are so much more than a simple device to call or text.
 Now they are our social lives, our entertainment devices, our cameras and more.

-And while it’s a good idea to put the phone down for a while and enjoy your vacation, it’s also reasonable to wonder if your cell phone will work on a cruise.
+Of course, while it’s a good idea to put the phone down for a while and enjoy your vacation, it’s also reasonable to wonder if your cell phone will work on a cruise.

 The bad news?
-It might be expensive, and there are several details you need to know about how your phone uses cell service at sea before you get started.
+It might be expensive, and there are several details you need to know about how your phone uses cell service at sea — or the shipboard wi-fi — before you get started.

 Below, we’ve outlined what you need to know about using your phone to call, text, and browse the web.
 In addition, we’ve added some specifics for certain cruise lines.

 One thing to keep in mind is that Internet and cell phone service are regularly being updated on modern cruise ships.
 As time goes on, you can expect your access to improve.

 In This Article...

 How to Use Your Phone on a Cruise

 First things first, you have to understand that there are no cell towers in the middle of the sea.
 Meanwhile, even the strongest cell towers with the best range in perfect conditions can only extend about 30-45 miles.
 In other words, after the first hour or two of your cruise, you’ll be too far away to pick up any reliable cell signal.

 So what do you do in the middle of the water?